sahilsian/react-portfolio-template/posts/app-and-technology.md

 ---
-title: 'An Introduction to the Greenclick App'
+title: "An Introduction to the Greenclick App"
-date: 'Coming Soon'
+date: "Coming Soon"
-excerpt: 'Get a glimpse of what our mobile app is about, its features and its development behind the scenes.'
+excerpt: "Get a glimpse of what our mobile app is about, its features and its development behind the scenes."
 cover_image: "/posts/app-technology.png"
 alt: "Cropped Greenclick Mobile Application Mockup showing order details of car rental"
 read: 5